Extensions of quasidiagonal $C^*$-algebras and controlling the $K_0$-map of embeddings: Preliminaries and basic examples

 \begin{definition}[Def.
 4.4, \cite{brown2004extensions}] We say that a separable and quasidiagonal $C^*$ algebra A has the \textbf{$K_{0}$-embedding property} if for every $ G\leq K_{0}(A)$ such that $G\cap K_{0}^{+}(A)=\{0\}$, there is a faithful *-homomorphism $\rho : A\rightarrow C$, where C is quasidiagonal and $\rho_{*}(G)=0$. \end{definition}

 \begin{definition}[Def.
-4.3, \cite{brown2004extensions}] We say that a separable and quasidiagonal $C^{*}$ algebra A has the \textbf{QD-extension property} if for every separable, nuclear, quasidiagonal $C^{*}$-algebra B which satisfies the UCT, and for every short exact sequence
+4.3, \cite{brown2004extensions}] We say that a separable and quasidiagonal $C^{*}$ algebra $A$ has the \textbf{QD-extension property} if for every separable, nuclear, quasidiagonal $C^{*}$-algebra $B$ which satisfies the UCT, and for every short exact sequence

 $E$ is quasidiagonal iff $E$ is stably finite. \end{definition}